GabrielVrabie007/Sigmoid-Intership/20.streamlit/README.md

 The application uses the "Wine Quality" dataset, which contains chemical properties of different wines and a quality rating.
 The dataset is included in the data directory.

+# App is designed to train dataset named "Wine.csv" from folder named: "/data"

 ## Usage

 To run the Streamlit application, execute the following command in your terminal: